bemit/satellite-app/README.md

 }
 ```

-To enable the DI now also for the middleware request handler, annotate it at `RouteEvent` handler.
+To enable the DI now also for the middleware request handler, type hint it at `RouteEvent` handler.

 ```php
 <?php